KirillKryukov/naf/Compress.md

 **--fastq** - Proceed only if input is in FASTQ format.

 **--dna** - Input contains DNA sequences (default).
-Valid sequences can include: ACGT, RYSWKMBDHV, N, '-'.
+Valid sequences can include: ACGT, RYSWKMBDHV, N (as well as all these letters in lower case), '-'.

 **--rna** - Input contains RNA sequences.
-Valid sequences can include: ACGU, RYSWKMBDHV, N, '-'.
+Valid sequences can include: ACGU, RYSWKMBDHV, N (as well as all these letters in lower case), '-'.

 **--protein** - Input has protein sequences.
 Recognized amino acid codes: